 First glimpse of Renée Zellweger in new Judy Garland film leaves fans in a spin – but not everyone’s happy.

-The movie is set to be released in the Autumn, but the producers have just released a short trailer to give fans a taste of what’s in store.
+The movie will be released in the Autumn, but the producers have just released a short trailer to give fans a taste of what’s in store.

 In the one-minute clip we see and hear for the first time Zellweger as Garland (her rendition of Somewhere Over The Rainbow sounds pretty good to us).